-5 Conclusions and Challenges
+6 Conclusions and challenges

 Focused on the application of isogeometric analysis, this work is a new approach to the automatic generation of trivariate T-splines representation of solids.
-Our procedure has been presented with detail for genus-zero solids and has been introduced for genus greater than zero.
-The key lies on having a volumetric parameterization of the solid by using the meccano method [25, 26].
-In this paper we have considered a genus-one surface parameterization explicitly given, but we think that this handicap could be overcome by applying a technique similar to PolyCube-Maps [21, 30, 31].
+Our procedure has been specifically developed for genus-zero solids, but it can be generalized to arbitrary objects, as it is explained in subsection 4.3.
+The key lies on having a volumetric parameterization of the solid following the mecano method described in [27,28].
+In this method the surface parameterization must be explicitly given, but we think that this handicap could be overcome by applying a technique similar to PolyCube-Maps [24,34,36].
+The rest of the procedure would follow the same steps than the ones described in this paper.

-Furthermore, the input data of the solid boundary is generally described by CAD.
-Such information could be used to map the points lying on the surface of the parametric mesh to the surface of the solid, making unnecessary the stage of surface parameterization in the meccano method.
+Furthermore, the input data in the present paper is a triangulation defining the boundary of the solid, but this boundary is generally described by CAD.
+Such information could be used to map the points lying on the surface of the parametric mesh to the surface of the solid, making unnecessary the stage of surface parameterization.